 Villa Il Broglino in Todi

-Il Broglino is a "Historical House", built in the sixteenth century, and expanded into Seventeenth century, which overlooks the magnificent valley that surrounds it Todi, in the Umbria region.
+Il Broglino is a "Historical House", built in the late sixteenth century, and expanded into early seventeenth century, which overlooks the magnificent valley that surrounds it Todi, in the Umbria region.

 "Dimora Storica" or Historical Mansion means that a building is recognized as a part of Italy's historical and cultural heritage.